Earn your Master of Social Work (MSW) degree from Simmons University

 The Extended-Study Program offers students the option to expand a two-year program into two-and-a-half, three or four years.

 The first year of the Program could be called part-time, as students devote two days a week to classes and study.
 Simmons offers flexible evening scheduling to accommodate working professionals; however, not all program requirements can be met in the evening.
-In the subsequent years, students must plan four or five days per week for classes and field placements.
+In the subsequent years, students must plan four or five days per week for classes and practicum placements.

 Most students complete the program in three years.
 Note: A limited number of 16 hour per week/11 month placements are available to students in the Full-Time and Extended Programs.